RedisLabs/redislabs-docs/content/rs/installing-upgrading/plan-deployment/file-locations.md

     "/rs/installing-upgrading/file-locations/",
 ]
 ---
-To make sure that Redis Enterprise Software functions properly, make sure that you handle the files in the application directories with care.
+To ensure that Redis Enterprise Software functions properly, be careful with the files in the application directories.

 ## Application directories